Bail Bonds: Everything You Need to Know in Utah & Idaho

 The biggest risk is losing your money if you miss court.
 Self-bailing also requires having access to funds quickly.

-How Do I Bail Someone Else Out of Jail
+How Do I Bond Someone Else Out of Jail

-What information do I need to bail someone out?
+What information do I need to Bond someone out?

 You’ll need the person’s full name, date of birth, & jail location.

-Once payment is arranged, release can take anywhere from 30 minutes to several hours depending on the jail.
+Once you post the bond, release can take anywhere from 30 minutes to several hours, depending on the jail.

 Can I Post Bail Online or Remotely